Adaptive Token Sampling For Efficient Vision Transformers: Conclusion

 \section{Conclusion}

-Designing computationally efficient vision transformer models for image recognition is a challenging task.
-In this work, we proposed a novel differentiable parameter-free module called Adaptive Token Sampling (ATS) to increase the efficiency of vision transformers for image classification.
-The new ATS module selects the most informative and distinctive tokens within the stages of a vision transformer model such that as much tokens as needed but not more than necessary are used for each input image.
+Designing computationally efficient vision transformer models for image and video recognition is a challenging task.
+In this work, we proposed a novel differentiable parameter-free module called Adaptive Token Sampler (ATS) to increase the efficiency of vision transformers for image and video classification.
+The new ATS module selects the most informative and distinctive tokens within the stages of a vision transformer model such that as much tokens as needed but not more than necessary are used for each input image or video clip.
 By integrating our ATS module into the attention layers of current vision transformers, which use a static number of tokens, we can convert them into much more efficient vision transformers with an adaptive number of tokens.
-We showed that our ATS module can be added to off-the-shelf pre-trained vision transformers as a plug and play module, thus reducing their GFLOPs without any additional training.
-Though, thanks to its differentiable design, one can also train a vision transformer equipped with the ATS module to decrease the accuracy drop.
+We showed that our ATS module can be added to off-the-shelf pre-trained vision transformers as a plug and play module, thus reducing their GFLOPs without any additional training, but it is also possible to train a vision transformer equipped with the ATS module thanks to its differentiable design.
 We evaluated our approach on the ImageNet-1K image recognition dataset and incorporated our ATS module into three different state-of-the-art vision transformers.
-The results demonstrate that the ATS module decreases the computation cost (GFLOPs) between $27\%$ and $37\%$ with a negligible accuracy drop.
-Although our experiments are focused on vision transformers, we believe that our approach can also work in other domains such as video and audio.
+We also demonstrated the generality of our approach by incorporating it into different state-of-the-art video vision transformers and evaluating them on the Kinetics-400 and Kinetics-600 datasets.
+The results show that the ATS module decreases the computation cost (GFLOPs) between $27\%$ and $50.8\%$ with a negligible accuracy drop.
+Although our experiments are focused on image and video vision transformers, we believe that our approach can also work in other domains such as audio.

-\textbf{Limitations} Besides all the nice properties of our adaptive token sampling approach, it also has some limitations.
-In real-time application scenarios, the bottleneck of the system is the highest computation cost of the method.
-Therefore, the improvements of our adaptive sampling approach will be limited to its upper bound in such scenarios.
-Although such constraint limits the run-time speed-up of our adaptive sampling method, our approach will still remain more efficient in other aspects, such as energy consumption.
-Moreover, such constraint could be further resolved by adjusting the upper bound of the ATS module.